 - A LinkedIn profile.
 While all social media can be a great resource to network for freelance work, LinkedIn is an online resume located in a place were professionals connect.
 It's also a great resource for finding freelance jobs.

 Freelance work can be found just about everywhere.
 Places to consider include:

 - Within your own network, online and off.

 - Where your target market hangs out.
 The best place to find clients is where clients look for help.
-Learn about your market, what it reads, where it goes to get support, etc, and be available to provide help, ideas, and resources.
+Learn about your market, what it reads, and where it goes to get support, and be available to provide help, ideas, and resources.

 - Freelance job sites.
 There are many great freelance sites to find work, including Upwork (formally Elance and Odesk), Guru, and Freelancer.
 You can also look for freelance work on sites targeting your skill.
 For example, Toptal for programmers or BloggingPro for freelance writing jobs.